California Chess History

 EMIL LADNER (1912-1992): Deaf since the age of four, he started playing chess when he was ten and never lost his youthful love of the game.
 At one time or another, he played in team matches for the Oakland Chess Club and the Berkeley Chess club.
 Once, he won the Berkeley Chess Club Championship.
 He was a long time member of the Berkeley Chess Club of the Deaf and won its championship four times.
 He also won the California Association of the Deaf Chess Championship ten times.
 Besides being the Chess Editor of "Checkmate" in The Deaf American (formerly The Silent Worker), he co-author the book Silent Knights of the Chessboard.

 JOHN ALAN GREFE (1947-2013): Only a San Francisco Bay Area Senior Master without a FIDE title, he tied for first in the 1973 United States Championship.
 As usual, he was sitting in the lotus position throughout the tournament.
 He was awarded the FIDE International Master title in 1975.
+He, along with Walter Browne, was one of the original 'Berkeley Masters'.
 Even though more than one International Master acknowledged that John had more than enough talent to become a Grandmaster, he chose the Path of Enlightenment instead.
+In later years, he returned to chess as a spiritual chess teacher.
+His "outdoor office" was at a Berkeley coffeehouse where he taught chess.
+(See http://www.youtube.com/watch?v=F4OICAFz49Y.)

 Return to Index